localstack/localstack-blog.github.io/content/2024-08-21-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 -   Loan Broker routes the application to multiple banks, and the banks respond if they are willing to offer.
 -   Loan Broker aggregates all the results and returns them to the user.

-Step Functions control the sequence of activities and transfer data between components for the Loan Broker, while Lambda functions implement the business logic for the Loan Broker, Banks, and Aggregator in the application.
+The Step Function controls the sequence of activities and transfer data between components for the Loan Broker, while Lambda functions implement the business logic for the Loan Broker, Banks, and Aggregator in the application.

 An SNS topic publishes messages and broadcasts loan quote requests to any subscribing banks, while SQS fetches loan quotes from the banks to the Aggregator.
 DynamoDB is used to persist the state of the Aggregator.

 {{< img-simple src="loan-broker-application-architecture-diagram.png" alt="Exploring the Graph Data interactively" width="800">}}

-All resources can be deployed using the Cloud Development Kit (CDK).
-Before configuring the GitHub Action workflow, you need to save the infrastructure state using Cloud Pods on your local machine.
-After saving the Cloud Pod as a persistent state snapshot, you can implement a workflow that injects the Cloud Pod into your GitHub Action runner.
+All resources will be deployed using the Cloud Development Kit (CDK).
+Before configuring the GitHub Action workflow, you'll need to save the infrastructure state using Cloud Pods on our local machine.
+After saving the Cloud Pod as a persistent state snapshot, you'll be able toimplement a workflow that injects the Cloud Pod into our GitHub Action runner.
+Let's walk through the steps.

 ### Start your LocalStack container